simonspa/corryvreckan/src/modules/EventLoaderEUDAQ/README.md

 ### Plots produced
 For each detector the following plots are produced:

-* 1D histograms for bunch crossing time of the LV1 trigger (BCID)
-* 2D hitmaps on pixel-leveL
+* 2D hitmaps on pixel-level